Canadian Improv Games

 The Canadian Improv Games (CIG) is a national charity dedicated to providing Canadian youth with improvisational theatre education and programming.
 It is one of the largest and most geographically dispersed theatre festivals in Canada with 14 regional programs and over 100,000 alumni participants.
 The winning team from each region proceeds to the National Festival and Tournament held in Ottawa at the National Arts Centre.
 The CIG also offers workshops, training, and week-long summer camps throughout the year.

 History

 The Canadian Improv Games got its start in Ottawa in 1977.
 It was created by Jamie "Willie" Wyllie and Howard Jerome, based on a concept originally conceived by David Shepherd and Howard Jerome.
 With the efforts of Willie and Johnson Moretti, by the 1990s the games had become so popular they were given hour long live coverage on YTV.

 Events

-Teams perform 5 events in the Canadian Improv Games, including: Life, Character, Style, Story and Theme.
+Teams perform five events in the Canadian Improv Games: Life, Character, Style, Story and Theme.